RahimTSNE/learning_fullstack/README.md

    The development in javascript is the rescue which comes with the field force in every layer of technologies.
 So what i feel it should be the primary language of learning together with html and css.

+@important concepts

+you don't write just an app, you write an app server in nodejs